-In 2003, the U.S. Congress directed the Secretary of Commerce to establish, in consultation with the NPFMC, a pilot program for management of the Pacific ocean perch, northern rockfish, and pelagic shelf rockfish fisheries in the Central Gulf of Alaska.
+In 2003, the U.S. Congress directed the Secretary of Commerce to establish, in consultation with the NPFMC, a pilot program for management of the Pacific ocean perch, northern rockfish, and pelagic shelf rockfish fisheries in the Central Gulf of Alaska (CGOA).
 Following this directive, in 2005, the Council adopted a share-based management program, under which the total allowable catch is apportioned as exclusive shares to cooperatives.
 This original program was scheduled to sunset after 2 years, but the 2007 reauthorization of the Magnuson-Stevens Fishery Conservation and Management Act extended the term of the program to 5 years, which sunset after the 2011 season.

 The Council developed a replacement for the Rockfish Pilot Program that was effective on December 27, 2011 and is scheduled to sunset on December 31, 2021.
 The intent of the Central Gulf of Alaska Rockfish Program was to retain the conservation, management, safety, and economic gains created by the Rockfish Pilot Program.
 In addition to those objectives, specific elements of the Pilot Program were modified under the Rockfish Program so that program could be improved or the Rockfish Program would comply with legal authority granted to NOAA Fisheries.